Fischer’s | Marylebone Restaurant

 It’s your call.

-NOTE: Fischer’s is now open.
-You can reserve a table either by calling 020 7466 5501 or by emailing email@example.com
+NOTE: Fischer’s is open all day, every day.
+You can reserve a table by calling 020 7466 5501, by emailing firstname.lastname@example.org, or online HERE.

 Fischer’s | 50 Marylebone High Street, W1U 5HN